fedimint/fedimint.org/docs/GettingStarted/05-How-FM-Transactions-Work.md

 An invoice (in the form of data) is passed from Bob's wallet to Alice's wallet asking for payment to be forwarded for 15,000 sats.

-### Step 2: Share tokens
+### Step 2: Share the notes

-Alice's wallet responds by checking the tokens it holds and selecting tokens that total 15,000 sats in this case a 10k sats and a 5k sats eCash token.
+Alice's wallet responds by checking the notes it holds and selecting eCash notes that total 15,000 sats in this case a 10k sats and a 5k sats eCash note.

-It then forwards these tokens to Bob's wallet.
+It then forwards these notes to Bob's wallet.

-### Step 3: Settle the transaction with new eCash tokens
+### Step 3: Settle the transaction with new eCash notes

 Bob now has the eCash files and can redeem them from the Fedimint.
-However, there is a risk that Alice still has the eCash tokens copied and could redeem them first.
+However, there is a risk that Alice still has the eCash notes copied and could redeem them first.
 As such the payment is not yet settled.

-To settle the payment Bob submits the eCash tokens to the mint and instead of redeeming for bitcoin, asks to swap them out for fresh eCash tokens, in this instance a 15,000 sats eCash token.
+To settle the payment Bob submits the eCash notes to the mint and instead of redeeming for bitcoin, asks to swap them out for fresh eCash notes, in this instance a 15,000 sats eCash note.

 :::note
 During implementation it is suspected that users will not use "pay me in the mint" invoices and would instead always assume they are paying Lightning invoices.